 I first sanded the top and the edges then I gave it a couple of coats of poly.

-I got a little creeped out when while poly-ing the top, this name just appeared.
+I got a little creeped out when while polying the top because a name just suddenly appeared.

 It bothered me a lot.

 And for it to just pop up like that out of nowhere??